witchcraft2001/sprinter_orgasm/plan.md

 - [ ] Add `SAVEDEV "file", page, offset, size` for saving virtual memory across page boundaries.
 - [ ] Ensure `SAVEBIN` in device mode saves from the currently mapped virtual memory, matching sjasmplus-style usage.
 - [ ] Add regression examples that assemble one source into multiple 16K page `.bin` files.
+- [ ] Add an ASM example that verifies banked output, page mapping, and multi-file binary saving.
+- [ ] Document the banked memory model, page mapping, page-aware labels, and output directives in `docs/` in Russian and English.

-## Stage 5: Symbol Export and Multi-Stage Builds
+## Stage 6: Symbol Export and Multi-Stage Builds

 - [ ] Add `EXPORT label` for explicitly exported symbols.
 - [ ] Add a text symbol export format that can be included by another source, for example: